Websoft9Archive/ansible-ghost/docs/stack-installation.md

 # Initial Installation

-If you have completed the Ghost deployment on Cloud Platform, just take the following steps to start use it quickly.
+If you have completed the Ghost deployment on Cloud Platform, just take the following steps to start a quick use.

 ## Preparation

 1. Get the **Internet IP** on your Cloud console.
-2. Check you **[Inbound of Security Group Rule](https://support.websoft9.com/docs/faq/tech-instance.html)** of Cloud Console to ensure the TCP:8161 is allowed.
+2. Check your **[Inbound of Security Group Rule](https://support.websoft9.com/docs/faq/tech-instance.html)** of Cloud Console to ensure the TCP:8161 is allowed.
 3. Make a domain resolution on your DNS Console if you want to use domain for Ghost

 ## Ghost Installation Wizard